smheidrich/json-stream-to-standard-types/README.md

 ## Usage

-To convert a json-stream `dict`-like or `list`-like object and all its descendants to a standard `list` and `dict`, simply appl apply library's `to_standard_types` function:
+To convert a json-stream `dict`-like or `list`-like object and all its descendants to a standard `list` and `dict`, simply apply the library's `to_standard_types` function:

 ```python